 Shawnee State’s Response to COVID-19

-Shawnee State University is working closely with Portsmouth City Health Department, Ohio Department of Health, regional Emergency Management Agency, local medical providers, and public universities in Ohio.
-The health and safety of our campus community is our top priority.
+Shawnee State University is working closely with the Portsmouth City Health Department, Ohio Department of Health, regional Emergency Management Agency, local medical providers, and public universities in Ohio to make plans for the safe return to campus.
+Departments, courses and activities will return in a phased approach over the summer leading up to fall semester.
+The safety of students, faculty, professionals and staff is our top priority and all plans will be developed with this guiding principle in the forefront.

 Here are the measures we are taking to protect our community, while ensuring the continued academic progress of each student:

-Limited areas and services remain open on campus:
+While services are being provided remotely, limited areas and services remain open to the public on campus:

 SSU Health Clinic

-Several units remain open for students who need to stay on campus.
+Several units remain open for students living on campus.
 Contact Housing & Residence Life if you have questions or need assistance.

-This building will be open from 8 am to 5 pm Monday–Friday for students who need access to the Student Success Center.
-A limited number of computers will be made available, with proper physical distance between each.
+This building is open from 8 am to 5 pm Monday–Friday for students who need access to the Student Success Center.
+A limited number of computers are available, with proper physical distance between each.
 We strongly recommend that students who have access to a computer and WIFI at home do not come to campus.

 Morris University Center